 Coming to the End of our Backlink Journey

-Alyssa Kohne is in the process of obtaining her Masters in Social Work with a clinical concentration from the University of Missouri- Columbia.
+Alyssa Kohne is in the process of obtaining her Master’s in Social Work with a clinical concentration from the University of Missouri- Columbia.
 She has been doing SEO with Simplified for the last few months.
-Alyssa loves the unique intersect of ‘data and therapy’ that Simplified dabbles in.
+Alyssa loves the unique intersection of ‘data and therapy’ that Simplified dabbles in.
 Recently, she participated in the two-part backlink webinar through Simplified.
-She 10 out of 10 recommends the webinar to a friend.
+She 10 10 recommends the webinar to a friend.

 Thank you for this simplified guide to SEO.
 God bless.